 The right to health is a fundamental human right.
 It means the right of everyone to the highest attainable standard of physical and mental health.
-The existence of health inequalities in Scotland indicates that the right to health is not being enjoyed equally across the population.

 Social determinants of health

-The infographic above shows that the social determinants of health include
+The social determinants of health include

 - social support